Q. How do I quote a source?

 Answer

-The Strayer Writing Standards guide outlines how and when to use direct quotes.
+The Strayer Writing Standards guide shares suggestions on how and when to use direct quotes.

 - Place quotation marks at the beginning and end of quoted information.